3mousetech/website/src/documents/blog/reader-press-release.html.md

 "I scoured a number of Android app stores and couldn't find a book reader for Android that met all of my needs," says Tyler Spivey, lead developer of the 3MT Reader software, "so, I sat down and made one for myself and I am looking forward to seeing other blind people enjoy it as well."

+##Feedback
-##Heavy reading beta testers are positive
+Heavy reading beta testers are positive.

 "This will definitely be my primary eBook reading method on my Android units—thanks to you guys from 3 Mouse Technology," says beta tester Jacob Kruger.

 One beta tester, Andy Duderino, says "The app is the fastest and most intuitive reader I have encountered on Android.
 I love the ability to change the TTS settings from within the app.
 This, as well as the spelling functions, makes it a powerful tool when reading academic material!"